 Copies of the form are available from the Office of Financial Aid at AUM.
 The application includes instructions for processing.
-Within four to six weeks the student will receive notification of eligibility.
+Within four to six weeks the student will receive the Student Aid Report, with instructions to deliver it to the Financial Aid Office.

-The university Finance Office actually makes the grant disbursements.
+The university Bursar's Office actually makes the grant disbursements.

-Supplemental Education Opportunity Grants (SEOG): These are for students with exceptional financial need who, without the grant, would be unable to continue their education.
+Supplemental Education Opportunity Grants (SEOG): These grants are for students with exceptional financial need who, without the grant, would be unable to continue their education.

 A student is eligible to apply if she or he is enrolled at least half-time (6 hours) as an undergraduate student.
 The grant cannot exceed one-half the total aid received by the student.
 The amount cannot be less than \$100 or more than \$4,000 a year.
+Eligibility is based on the above mentioned Student Aid Report (SAR).

-College Work-Study (CWS) Program: This provides for students who have great financial need and who must earn a part of their educational expenses.
-A student may apply if she or he is enrolled at least half-time as a GRADU-ATE or UNDERGRADUATE student.
+College Work-Study (CWS) Program: This program provides for students who have great financial need and who must earn a part of their educational expenses.
+A student may apply if she or he is enrolled at least half-time as a graduate or undergraduate student.

-In arranging a job and determining how many hours a week the student may work under this program, the financial aid officer takes into account (1) NEED for financial assistance; (2) CLASS SCHEDULE; and (3) HEALTH and ACADEMIC PROGRESS.
+In arranging a job and determining how many hours a week the student may work under this program, the financial aid officer takes into account (1) need for financial assistance; (2) class schedule; and (3) health and academic progress.
 In general, the salary received is equal to the current minimum wage.
-APPLY THROUGH THE FINANCIAL AID OFFICE AT AUM.
+Apply through the Financial Aid Office at AUM.
 This office is responsible for determining eligibility and for arranging the job.

-Perkins Loan (formerly National Direct Student Loan - NDSL): These loans are for students who are enrolled at least half-time (6 hours) and who need a loan to meet educational expenses.
+Perkins Loans: These loans are for students who are enrolled at least halftime (6 hours) and who need a loan to meet educational expenses.

 Loans are interest-free until the student completes or discontinues his college studies.
 Repayment begins six months after the student graduates or leaves school.
-Additional deferment is granted to students entering the miliStudent Financial Aid/Veterans' Benefits tary service or Peace Corps.
-The repayment period may extend over a period of ten years at 5% non-cumulative interest rate.
+Additional deferment is granted to students entering the military service or Peace Corps.
+The repayment period may extend over a period of 10 years at 5% noncumulative interest rate.

-The student must apply through the university's Financial Aid Office.
+The student must apply through the University's Financial Aid Office.
 Loan cancellations are available to teachers in Head Start Programs, low-income areas, and special education.

-The Perkins Loan is for both UNDERGRADUATE and GRADUATE students.
+The Perkins Loan is for both undergraduate and graduate students.

-Guaranteed Student Loans: This program enables a student to borrow directly from a bank, credit union, savings and loan association, or other participating lender who is willing to make the loan.
+Stafford Loans (formerly Guaranteed Student Loans): This program enables a student to borrow directly from a bank, credit union, savings and loan association, or other participating lender that is willing to make the loan.

 Application can be made by students enrolled at least half-time (6 hours).
-The maximum amount allowed per year is \$2,625 for Freshmen and Sophomores and \$4,000 for Junior and Senior status.
+The maximum amount allowed per year is \$2,625 for freshmen and sophomores and \$4,000 for junior and senior status.
 The interest rate is 8%.
 The total allowed for undergraduate school is \$17,250.

-The Guaranteed Student Loan is for both UNDERGRADUATE and GRADU-ATE students.
+The Stafford Loan is for both undergraduate and graduate students.

-6. Tuition Scholarships: Academic excellence is considered in selecting scholarship recipients.
+Tuition Scholarships: Academic excellence is considered in selecting scholarship recipients.
 Only full-time (12 or more hours) students are eligible for consideration.